 Adhering to their charitable mission, hospitals cover the cost of care provided to people in need; subsidize care and services to low-income, elderly and under-served communities; and continuously invest in many community health initiatives.
 Data source: 2020 IRS Form 990 Schedule H, reported by hospitals.
 This figure does not include the billions more in community benefit provided by New York’s 22 public hospitals, which are exempt from filing this IRS form.

 In this district, 64% of inpatient discharges and 55% of outpatient visits are covered by Medicare and Medicaid.

 A large share of hospital reimbursement comes from Medicare and Medicaid, which do not cover the cost of care.
 This underpayment is driven by large volumes of inpatient and outpatient services provided to individuals covered by these public insurance programs.

-‡ Due to their inherent safety-net role, these two public hospitals are exempt from reporting community benefit and investment activity to the federal government.
+‡ Due to their inherent safety-net role, these three public hospitals are exempt from reporting community benefit and investment activity to the federal government.
 As a result, millions of dollars for these commitments are not included in the data shown.